 Post-verdict motions were filed by Thomas L. McGill, Jr., alleging ineffective trial counsel.
 Evidentiary hearings on September 11, 1987, and January 12, 1988, the court denied the motions and sentenced Moto to an aggregate term of twelve to twenty-four years.
 A motion was filed asserting that DNA testing should be conducted.
 The Court of Common Pleas denied the motion, but made sure that all evidence pertaining to this case would be preserved.
 The Innocence Project became involved in requesting that testing be conducted on a pair of the victim’s underwear, which contained semen from the crime.

 Testing was performed at Forensic Science Associates in California.
 The results eliminated Vincent Moto as the source of the spermatozoa on multiple samples obtained from the victim’s underwear.
 A motion was filed to vacate the conviction based on exculpatory test results.

 On November 13, 1995, Judge Joseph Papalini vacated Moto’s conviction and granted him a new trial based on the DNA results, though the district attorney’s office was not yet ready to drop the case against Moto, alleging that it wanted to have its own laboratory conduct PCR based DNA testing.
 Vincent Moto walked out of prison after eight years of incarceration in July 1996.
 In 1998, an independent laboratory confirmed the exculpatory DNA test results.

-Charge: Rape, Involuntary Deviate Sex.
-Inter., Criminal Conspiracy, Robbery
+Charge: Rape, Involuntary Deviate Sexual Intercourse, Criminal Conspiracy, Robbery

-Conviction: Rape, Involuntary Deviate Sex.
-Inter., Criminal Conspiracy, Robbery
+Conviction: Rape, Involuntary Deviate Sexual Intercourse, Criminal Conspiracy, Robbery

 Race of Victim: African American